 Local 105 's, Donny "Red" Smith, Training Center

 Named after long time Brother, Donald Smith, Our training center has been proud to offer a multitude of courses to both its apprentices and Journeymen.
-Working jointly with the Electrical Contractors Association of Hamilton we ensure that the IBEW has the most highly trained electricians in the industry, Here are some examples of the courses that have been offered.
+Working jointly with the Electrical Construction Association of Hamilton we ensure that the IBEW has the most highly trained electricians in the industry, Here are some examples of the courses that have been offered.

 All Terrain Fork Truck